 I think that's absolutely the case, Sean.

-I mean, they're complicit in uh allowing this to happen.
+I mean, they're complicit in allowing this to happen.

-I mean, the the the first and foremost duty of our federal government is is security of American citizens.
+I mean, the first and foremost duty of our federal government is the security of American citizens.

-And so uh in order for us to uh they they need to do their jobs, and uh we've got to get uh other Republicans to join my dad and his effort uh and have the courage to stand up and and put a stop to this madness.
+And we've got to get other Republicans to join my dad in his effort and have the courage to stand up and put a stop to this madness.

 Yeah.

-Well, to me it's basic simple common sense, and you know, one of the things that frustrates me the most about this, and I'll ask your dad, uh Congressman Babin.
+And, you know, one of the things that frustrates me the most about this, and I'll ask your dad, Congressman Babin.

 The thing that frustrates me, look, I don't think the American people are against helping victims of a civil war.

-It's not like Americans are unwilling to help, but I don't think we help at the expense of of gambling with the lives of the American people, knowing what our intelligence community is telling us.
+It's not like Americans are unwilling to help, but I don't think we help at the expense of gambling with the lives of the American people knowing what our intelligence community is telling us.

 You're exactly right, Sean.

-I mean, this the political pressure uh exerted on just Western Europe and the United States to take these folks in is enormous.
+I mean, the political pressure exerted on just Western Europe and the United States to take these folks in is enormous.

-And uh, you know, ironically, uh, most of these these uh the as you said a while ago, I think ninety-nine point three percent are are Sunni Muslims coming in.
+And, you know, ironically, most of these, as you said a while ago, I think 99.3% are Sunni Muslims coming in.

-You'd think that uh Sunni uh countries like Saudi Arabia would would let these folks come in, but they don't.
+You'd think that Sunni countries like Saudi Arabia would let these folks come in, but they don't.

 This is a UN plan to begin with.

-We don't want to uh jeopardize our national security as life so uh so articulated.
+We don't want to jeopardize our national security as life so articulated.

-Uh, you know, uh the the number one duty of our of us is as elected officials is to uphold the safety and the national security of our people and of the country, and uh we can help twelve over there for the price of bringing them over here and and not have the danger of uh ISIS and other terrorist groups coming into the nation.
+And we can help 12 over there for the price of bringing them over here and not have the danger of ISIS and other terrorist groups coming into the nation.

-They they most of them have protection and secret service protection, et cetera.
+They most of them have protection and Secret Service protection, et cetera.

 I know the president, he deserves that.